What do you say when you’re not sure how to talk to a new person at a networking event (or holiday party)?

 Tap into your reason.

-Whatever it takes to pass.
 You don’t need to get everything right.
 You don’t need the sugarcoated reasons you wrote in your personal statement.
-You just have to pass one time.

-Look at what other readers have said motivated them.
+Look also at what other readers have said motivated them.
 I love the personal honesty!
 Bar prep is personal.

 Most people think they lack motivation when they really lack the clarity to act.
 Did these three ideas give you some clarity?

 No, today.
-Right here, right now.
+Right now.

 The key to clarity—and composure—is knowing the next step to take.
 Get clear on what you need to do, and the rest will follow.